-Response: For consistency with the literature on task-switching (e.g., Huff et al., 2015; Minear & Shah, 2008, etc.) and transparency, we have elected to retain the comparisons of local switch costs and their corresponding discussion.
-However, we now note the lack of a common reference point as a potential limitation in the General Discussion (pg. xx) and suggest the use of a pure predictive switch block as a consideration for future research investigating task-switching costs.
+Response: For consistency with the task-switching literature (e.g., Huff et al., 2015; Minear & Shah, 2008, etc.) and transparency, we have elected to retain the comparisons of local switch costs and their corresponding discussion.
+However, we now note the lack of a common reference point as a potential limitation in the General Discussion (pg.
+22) and suggest the use of a pure predictive switch block as a consideration for future research investigating task-switching costs.

 Minor points: